Following yesterday’s post about phrases customers LIKE to hear from a company…

 Oh no you didn’t.
 There’s nothing worse to a customer’s ears than “there’s nothing I can do.”
 Consider your customer gone to the competition if the conversation comes down to this.

-Contact a CallFinder Specialist at 1-800-639-1700 today to learn more about CallFinder recording and speech analytics web-based solution.
-This advanced call quality monitoring technology will help your SMB deliver outstanding customer service, improve the customer experience, and improve overall operation efficiencies.
+Contact a CallFinder Specialist at 1-800-639-1700 today to learn more about CallFinder’s speech analytics solution.
+Our advanced call quality monitoring technology will help your SMB deliver outstanding customer service, improve the customer experience, and improve overall operation efficiencies.